 1. Access to vSphere Web Client.
 Navigate to Storage in the left inventory, and click Datastore Browser on the toolbar.

-2. To differ from the original VM, Click Create directory in Datastore browser, and provide a different Directory name for the new VM.
+2. To differ from the original VM, click Create directory in Datastore browser, and provide a different Directory name for the new VM.
 Click Create Directory to confirm.

 3. Back to the Datastore browser, find the folder of the original VM and click Copy on the toolbar to copy all files in it to the new folder you just created.
 This operation on VMware vSphere will clone VM with snapshots.

 4. Close Datastore browser, and click Virtual Machines in the left inventory.
 Click Create/Register VM on toolbar to open the wizard.